AdamEisfeld/cherrybridge/README.md

 1. Runs `git fetch --all --prune` to update local refs
 2. Uses `gh pr list` to fetch merged PRs with the specified label
-3. Filters PRs that have merge commits (required for cherry-picking)
+3. Uses the `mergeCommit` field (populated for both merge and squash merges)
 4. Sorts PRs by merge time (oldest first)

 ### Branch Config Storage